Mexican Street Corn Casserole (with Chicken)

 Notes

-- Low Fat Dairy: I tested this recipe with low fat and fat free sour cream or Greek yogurt for this recipe, and the sauce separated.
+- Low Fat Dairy: I tested this recipe with low fat and fat free sour cream or Greek yogurt for this recipe, and the sauce separated in about half the tests.
 So sub at your own risk.

 - Cotija Cheese: If you can’t find Cotija cheese, crumbled feta cheese can be substituted as well as ricotta salata.
 Note: feta is a lot tangier than cotija, so the final dish will be on the tangy side.